AliDaraei/single-cell-rnaseq-analysis/README.md

 ## ♻️ Reproducibility notes

 - Scripts are designed to be run sequentially
-- Parameters (QC thresholds, clustering resolution) are dataset-dependent
+- Parameters (QC thresholds, clustering resolution) are dataset-specific
 - Manual biological interpretation is required for annotation steps
-- Outputs are saved at each stage to support inspection and reuse
+- Intermediate objects are saved to support inspection and reuse

 ---